Is Paysbook legit or scam? Read on and find out.

 Paysbook Review Conclusion.

-My review concludes that Paysbook is a scam.
+Our review concludes that Paysbook is a scam.

 At first, it has no products or services.
 But recently, Gallenero introduced a herbal juice mix and a herbal coffee mix.
-I believe this is just a strategy to hide Paysbook’s illegal activities from the authorities.
+We believe this is just a strategy to hide Paysbook’s illegal activities from the authorities.

 Second, its operations rely on the recruitment of affiliates.